 Difference Between Data Mining and Data warehousing

 Data are the collection of facts or statistics about a particular domain.
-Processing these data gives us the information and insights to add business values or to perform research.
+Processing this data gives us the information and insights to add business values or to perform research.
 When the collected data are stored in a warehouse for processing, it is termed as Data Warehousing.
-Applying some logic to the data stored in the warehouse is called as Data mining. let’s understand both Data Mining and Data warehousing in a detailed in this post.
+Applying some logic to the data stored in the warehouse is called Data mining. let’s understand both Data Mining and Data warehousing in a detailed in this post.

 Head To Head Comparisons Between Data Mining vs Data warehousing (Infographics)

 Below is the top 4 comparisons between Data Mining and Data warehousing

 Key Differences Between Data Mining vs Data warehousing

 The following is the difference between Data Mining and Data warehousing

 Data Warehouse stores data from different databases and make the data available in a central repository.
 All the data are cleansed after receiving from different sources as they differ in schema, structures, and format.
 After this, it is integrated to form the integral and commonly available data store.
 It is performed in such a way that it handles and stores data periodically and systematically to organize the data from various sources.

 Data mining is done on the transactional data or current data, to get knowledge about the present scenario of the business.
 The statistics generated as the result of mining give the clear picture about the trends.
 These trends can be pictorially represented using reporting tools.

 Online Analytical Processing is done on the data stored in the data warehouse.

 Different categories of OLAP are ROLAP, MOLAP, HOLAP.